Dosage & Administration

 - Gently invert the infusion bag to mix the solution.
 Do not shake.
 After dilution, the solution will have a final concentration of 0.5 to 4 mg/mL of avalglucosidase alfa-ngpt.

 Administer the diluted solution without delay.
-The recommended infusion duration is between 4 to 7 hours [see Dosage and Administration (2.6)].
-Discard any unused diluted solution after 9 hours.
+The recommended infusion duration is between 4 to 7 hours

-- Dilute the reconstituted solution without delay.
+2.5 Storage Instructions for the Reconstituted and Diluted ProductStorage of the Reconstituted Solution- Dilute the reconstituted solution without delay.
 If the reconstituted solution is not diluted immediately, refrigerate at 2°C to 8°C (36°F to 46°F) for up to 24 hours.

 - Do not freeze.

-- If the diluted solution is not used immediately, refrigerate the diluted solution at 2°C to 8°C (36°F to 46°F) for up to 24 hours.
+Storage of the Diluted Solution- If the diluted solution is not used immediately, refrigerate the diluted solution at 2°C to 8°C (36°F to 46°F) for up to 24 hours.

 - The diluted solution must be infused within 9 hours after removal from the refrigerator, inclusive of infusion time, or discarded.